CrayLabs/SmartRedis/doc/install/lib.rst

 The SR_LINK, SR_BUILD, SR_PYTHON, and SR_FORTRAN variables are fully supported for all
 test and build targets in the Makefile.

-Fortran support is built in a secondary libary.
+Fortran support is built in a secondary library.
 The name of the Fortran library produced for a Debug mode build is ``smartredis-fortran-debug``.
 The name of the library produced for a Coverage mode build is ``smartredis-fortran-coverage``.
 The name of the library  produced for a Release mode build is ``smartredis-fortran``.